 There are more security parameters, but the ones not mentioned here are already set to an adequate protection level by default.
-You can read about them in the 1.5 and 2.0 Release Notes and in the comments in firebird. conf itself.
+You can read about them in the 1.5 through 2.5 Release Notes and in the comments in firebird.conf itself.